 The puree, made from a portion of the corn and fava beans, gives the risotto a nice creaminess.
 However, note that the puree gets absorbed by the barley after refrigeration (as is the case in the photo above), so the risotto is best eaten immediately.

-Barley Risotto with Fava Beans, Corn, and Mushrooms
+Barley Risotto with Fava Beans and Mushrooms [Vegan]

 - 1 ½ to 1 ¾ pounds fresh fava beans

 - 3 medium ears very fresh, tender sweet corn

 - 3 tablespoons extra virgin olive oil, divided